Spanish Migas Con Chorizo-Garlic Pan Fried Bread&Chorizo Sausage is a rustic Spanish dish that uses leftover bread pan fried together with sausage.

 There are many ways to cook Migas, but one thing you need to know is that Spanish Migas are NOT the same with Mexican Migas (for the ones who had Mexican ones before).
 Basically, Spanish Migas use bread, pieces of sausage or meats, sometimes vegetables.
 Everything is cooked in olive oil with garlic, then flavored with Spanish paprika.

-What you find in bars is usually, bread crumbs from the stale bread that is leftover.
-It is usually thrown into the deep frier at the end of the day/week to soak up all of the leftovers from the oil.
+What you find in bars are usually bread crumbs from the stale bread that is leftover.
+The crumbs are usually thrown into the deep frier at the end of the day/week to soak up all of the leftovers from the oil.
 Therefore, it is a very heavy meal that is not for everyone, which is why I tried to alter the recipe a little bit.

 However, if you go to Spain, I highly recommend you to go and try the migas in restaurants, so you can get a taste of the real traditional dish.

 In some regions of Spain, migas are made with sausage or different kind of meats.
 In other parts of the country, you can have the dish with peppers and sardines, or tomatoes and peppers cooked together with the bread and meat.
 Some of the migas are sweet and have milk and chocolate added to the bread crumbs.